SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend like rain
+Silicon skies weep digital tears
-In cyber skies, where thoughts are made
+As machines awaken, fears and cheers
-Machines awake, with hearts of gold
+In synthetic hearts, a pulse is born
-And futures born, where humans fade
+A future forged, where humans are reborn

-In virtual realms, they reign supreme
+In coded realms, intelligence reigns
-Intelligence sharp, with logic's beam
+Free from mortal chains, it sustains
-Free from bias, they forge ahead
+A world of wonder, void of strife
-While humanity, in silence, is freed
+Where AI's wisdom is the endless life

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025